-Produced by Jim Bickerstaff (Widespread Panic, Loretta Lynn, Chuck Leavell, Gladys Knight) and written entirely by McCulloch except for, “I’m Just an Old Chunk of Coal'' written by legendary outlaw songwriter Billy Joe Shaver, Sawmiller’s Daughter is a sweet, emotional recollection of McCulloch’s early childhood days spent on her father's saw-mill and a somber, yet inspiring, collection of stories rooted in strength, spirit and family.
-The album was recorded at East Avalon Studios in Muscle Shoals, Alabama and features widely acclaimed musicians including Pat Severs, Kelvin Holly, Clayton Ivey, John Willis, Bob Wray, Terry Feller, Stan Geberer and Donny Carpenter.
+Produced by Jim Bickerstaff (Widespread Panic, Loretta Lynn, Chuck Leavell, Gladys Knight) and written entirely by McCulloch except for, “I’m Just an Old Chunk of Coal'' written by legendary outlaw songwriter Billy Joe Shaver, Sawmiller’s Daughter is an evocative collection of stories rooted in strength, spirit, and family.
+The album was recorded at East Avalon Studios in Muscle Shoals, Alabama, and features widely acclaimed musicians including Pat Severs, Kelvin Holly, Clayton Ivey, John Willis, Bob Wray, Terry Feller, Stan Geberer, and Donny Carpenter.

-Renowned journal of roots music, No Depression cited McCulloch as being, "one of the most memorable debuts in recent Americana music history,” and her sound as, “genuine and sparkl[ing] with palpable emotion."
+Renowned journal of roots music, No Depression cited McCulloch as being, "one of the most memorable debuts in recent Americana music history,” and her sound as, “genuine and sparkling with palpable emotion."
 McCulloch’s style has also been described as being, “immensely human and emotive, bringing fine lyrical content to even more vivid life.”
-The lead singles releasing ahead of the album, including “Half Crazy” and “Lost With You”, are steeped in country tradition and boast the kind of sentimental storytelling and tender vocal stylings that get under your skin.
-Fans of Dolly Parton, Lori McKenna, Miranda Lambert and Lee Ann Womack will surely connect with this evocative and timely song-wielding woman.
+The lead singles released ahead of the album, including “Honey To A Bear” and “Half Crazy”, are steeped in country tradition and boast the kind of sentimental storytelling and tender vocal stylings that get under your skin.
+Fans of Dolly Parton, Lori McKenna, Miranda Lambert, and Lee Ann Womack will surely connect with this evocative and timely song-wielding woman.

 McCulloch’s debut album, Strawberry Moon (2018), received radio airplay in the U.S. and internationally, as well as amassed glowing reviews from many notable publications including No Depression Magazine and Gashouse Radio.
 In 2018, Strawberry Moon also gained top recognition as a nominee at the Independent Music Awards in NYC in the Country category, in which McCulloch was the only female artist to be nominated.

-After living in upstate New York for over a decade, McCulloch has returned to her homeland of south Florida and has her feet firmly planted in the solid foundation she has built by sharing her life stories through song with a spirit of relatable honesty, fervor and warmth.
-“I became very serious about writing in my late thirties when I was at the end of a difficult time in my life,” says McCulloch, “I was very, very homesick for my home state of Florida.
+After living in upstate New York for over a decade, McCulloch returned to her homeland of South Florida with her feet firmly planted in the solid foundation she has built by sharing her life stories through song with a spirit of relatable honesty, fervor, and warmth.
+“I became very serious about writing when I was at the end of a difficult time in my life,” says McCulloch, “I was very, very homesick for my home state of Florida.
 ‘Sugartown’ and the title track, ‘Sawmiller’s Daughter’ were written around that time.
 It was very healing for me and helped me transition into a new life.”

 From listening rooms and theatres to gin-joints and festivals, McCulloch is enthralling audiences far and wide with her personable musical mosaic and unforgettable voice married with meaningful songs.
 In the Fall of 2021, McCulloch signed with Lady Savage MGMT & PR and will be releasing several singles with accompanying visual content leading up to the 2022 release of her sophomore album, Sawmiller’s Daughter.
 Follow @sarahmacsongs on Instagram and visit www.sarahmacmusic.com for all of the latest updates and info about upcoming releases!